forrestjgq/lsp/thread/pwpt/pthread.md

 Use signal when only one thread needs to wake up to process the changed state, and when any waiting thread can do so.
 If you use one condition variable for several program predicate conditions, you can't use the signal operation; you couldn't tell whether it would awaken a thread waiting for that predicate, or for another predicate.
 Don't try to get around that by resignaling the condition variable when you find the predicate isn't true.
 That might not pass on the signal as you expect; a spurious or intercepted wakeup could result in a series of pointless resignals.

 If you add a single item to a queue, and only threads waiting for an item to appear are blocked on the condition variable, then you should probably use a signal.
 That'll wake up a single thread to check the queue and let the others sleep undisturbed, avoiding unnecessary context switches.
 On the other hand, if you add more than one item to the queue, you will probably need to broadcast.
-For examples of both broadcast and signal operations on condition variables, check out the "read/write lock" package in [[Section 7.1.](#7.1.)2](#7.1.2).
+For examples of both broadcast and signal operations on condition variables, check out the "read/write lock" package in [Section 7.1.2.](#7.1.2.)

 Although you must have the associated mutex locked to wait on a condition variable, you can signal (or broadcast) a condition variable with the associated mutex unlocked if that is more convenient.
 The advantage of doing so is that, on many systems, this may be more efficient.
 When a waiting thread awakens, it must first lock the mutex.
 If the thread awakens while the signaling thread holds the mutex, then the awakened thread must immediately block on the mutex-you've gone through two context switches to get back where you started.